JFerraro26/passPro/journals/chad_manuel.md

 - Get started on the profile page front end and start having all the components ready for it.

 ## Additional Thoughts/Idea

 - I definitely need to read more on accessing states inside of stores for redux.

+# 5/25/23

+## Topics

+Redux
+Auth
+FastAPI
+Front-End
+Tailwind

+## What was worked on?

+- Today I worked on implementing an edit portion for the accounts.
+I had to try and figure out how to put a variable and pass the account_id through the function in order to populate the account_id portion inside the url

+## To-Do

+- Get started on the profile page

+---

+## Additional Thoughts/Idea

+- Figure out how to finish the front end redux portion

+# 5/26/23

+## Topics

+Redux
+Auth
+FastAPI
+Front-End

+## What was worked on?

+- Today I worked on one single bug, I can't seem to fix the issue where it holds the previous token even though I've tried to sign in and log out.
+I added a logout feature onto the front end too to be able to log out of the account

+## To-Do

+- Figure out whats going on with the state management and see why its showing the old information in there

+## Additional Thoughts/Idea

+-